Resources

 Rebecca Knight's HBR guide synthesises expert advice into concrete practices: frequency, agenda-setting, what to discuss, and what to avoid.
 A quick, credible primer for any manager wanting to level up their cadence.

-- How to Manage Stakeholders' Conflicting Priorities — Ron Ashkenas & Brook Manville ↗
+Ron Ashkenas & Brook Manville

 An HBR article offering tactical approaches when stakeholders pull you in different directions.
 Helpful for middle managers balancing executives, peers, and customers.